 Gaby Vaca-Flores, RDN, CLE, shares natural remedies for hot flashes to help you keep your cool.

 Did you know that 75 percent of menopausal women experience hot flashes?
-If you can relate, you’ll want to keep reading to discover the best natural remedies for hot flashes.
+If you can relate, you’ll want to keep reading to discover the best natural remedies for hot flashes, including natural supplements for hot flashes, how to adjust your diet, and other lifestyle modifications for hot flash relief.

 But first: the what and why behind this common symptom of menopause.